The only Bible app with synonym-mapped highlighting

 How is this different from the free Bible apps I already have?

 Free apps give you the text.
 DeepWord gives you the structure beneath it.
-Tap any word and see the original Hebrew or Greek, its full lexicon entry (BDB for Hebrew, Greek lexicons for Greek), every verse where the same root appears, and how different translators rendered it.
-The synonym-mapped highlighting is the part nobody else does.
+Tap any word and see the original Hebrew or Greek, the full lexicon entry — BDB for Hebrew, Abbott-Smith and Thayer's for Greek, restructured into clean labeled sections instead of dense walls of reference-work prose — every verse where the same root appears, and how different translators rendered it.
+The synonym-mapped highlighting is the part no other Bible app does.

 What is "synonym-mapped highlighting" exactly?